izebit/blog/_posts/2023-10-16-garbage-collectors-in-java.md

 - <a href="https://www.infoworld.com/article/2078661/jvm-performance-optimization--part-4--c4-garbage-collection-for-low-latency-java-ap.html" rel="nofollow">JVM performance optimization, Part 4: C4 garbage collection for low-latency Java applications</a>

 <h2 id="epsilon">Epsilon Garbage Collector</h2>
 This garbage collector is pretty simple in comparison to the mentioned earlier ones.
 It doesn't collector garbage.
-With enabled  **Epsil on GC**  sooner or later `java.lang.OutOfMemoryError` occurs.
+With enabled  **Epsilon GC**  sooner or later `java.lang.OutOfMemoryError` occurs.
 For sure, if you don't have infinite capacity of RAM or your program doesn't allocate new objects at all.
 At some case, it might be a good option, if latency is important and overhead from a garbage collector is not acceptable e.g. microbenchmarking, garbage free or short-running programs.

 With following flags you can enable this **Epsilon Garbage Collector**: